enfoldu/serverless-landing-page-app/README.md

 ## Prerequisite

 - `aws-cli`
-- Route 53 hosted zone setup for your_domain_name.com
+- Route 53 hosted zone created for your_domain_name.com

 ## Setup

-Replace the name under domain in `serverless.yaml` which you can find inside the `custom` section.
-There is a placeholder text `your_domain_name.com`.
-Use only a root domain:
+Rename `env.json.example` to `env.json` and replace your_domain_name.
+For name under domain use only a root domain:

 [Accepted]
 - your_domain_name.com